Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Introduction

-Lyman Break Galaxies (LBGs; \citealt{Steidel1996LBG}) are young, actively star-forming galaxies at $z > 1.5$.
-Their rest-frame spectra exhibit a sharp flux decrement blueward of the Lyman-$\alpha$ transition at 1216~\r{A}, extending down to the Lyman limit at 912~\r{A}, due to absorption by neutral hydrogen in both the intergalactic medium (IGM) and within the galaxies themselves.
-These spectral features enable the identification of LBGs at $2.5 < z < 3.5$ through the $u$-dropout technique, which selects objects with a pronounced flux deficit in the $u$ band (3300–4000~\r{A}) relative to their $g$- or $r$-band flux \citep{RuhlmannKleider2024LBGCLAUDS,Payerne2025lbg}.
-At higher redshifts, analogous dropout techniques (e.g., $g$- or $r$-dropouts; \citealt{malkan2017,ono2018,harikane2022,RuhlmannKleider2024LBGCLAUDS}) exploit the flux decrement at wavelengths beyond 4000~\r{A}.
-Thanks to these well-defined spectral breaks, LBGs are powerful tracers for probing the early Universe using broadband photometry.\\ LBGs have long been central to studies of galaxy formation and evolution at high redshift \citep{Steidel1996LBG,Steidel1999LBG,Giavalisco2004LBG,Reddy2008LBG,Hildebrandt2009lbg,Finkelstein2022lbg,Harikane2023lbg}.
-More recently, dropout-selected galaxies have also emerged as powerful cosmological probes (see review by \citealt{WilsonWhite2019dropout}).
-They serve as (i) highly biased tracers of large-scale structure in the high-redshift, matter-dominated Universe \citep{Foucaud2003lbgangularclustering,Ye2025lbgangularclustering,RuhlmannKleider2024LBGCLAUDS}, and (ii) distant background light sources for probing the intergalactic medium through Lyman-$\alpha$ forest absorption in their spectra \citep{Herrera2025lbglya}.
-Clustering measurements of LBGs allow constraints on the growth of structure and the evolution of dark energy within $2 < z < 6$, for example, through cross-correlation with CMB lensing \citep{WilsonWhite2019dropout,Miyatake2022lbgcmblensing}.
-Large, high-redshift LBG samples spanning wide cosmic volumes further enable tests of primordial non-Gaussianity via scale-dependent bias \citep{Schmittfull2018fnl,Chaussidon2024fnl,Payerne2025lbg}, as well as investigations of the sum of neutrino masses \citep{Yu2018neutrinomass}.
-At cluster redshifts $z > 1$, where weak-lensing shape measurements of background galaxies are challenging, the magnification of LBG samples can be exploited to estimate cluster masses \citep{Tudorica2017lbgmagnificationclusters} and to probe the low-redshift matter density field through inverse galaxy–galaxy lensing \citep{Cross2024IGGL}, a method largely independent of galaxy bias.
 In this context, dense samples of LBGs at $z > 2.5$ are particularly valuable for cosmology.
-Such samples are expected to be provided by current and forthcoming wide-field, multi-band imaging surveys with $U$-band coverage \citep{Payerne2025lbg,Crenshaw2025lbg}, including the ongoing Ultraviolet Near Infrared Optical Northern Survey\footnote{\url{https://www.skysurvey.cc/}} (\unions; \citealt{Ibata2017CFIS,Chambers2016panstarrs,Miyazaki2018HSC,Gwyn2025unions}), the Vera C. Rubin Observatory’s Legacy Survey of Space and Time\footnote{\url{https://rubinobservatory.org/about}} (\texttt{LSST}; \citealt{LSST2009whitepaper}), and the Chinese Space Station Telescope (\texttt{CSST}).
-The high number densities of LBGs expected from these surveys will enable precise cosmological studies of the high-redshift Universe, primarily through measurements of projected clustering (with \texttt{LSST}, \textit{Euclid}, and \texttt{CSST}) and of the three-dimensional power spectrum of large-scale structure in next-generation spectroscopic programs (e.g., \desi-II, \texttt{WST}, \texttt{Spec-S5}, \texttt{MUST}).
+Such samples are expected to be provided by current and forthcoming wide-field, multi band imaging surveys with $u$-band coverage \citep{Payerne2025lbg,Crenshaw2025lbg}, including the ongoing Ultraviolet Near Infrared Optical Northern Survey\footnote{\url{https://www.skysurvey.cc/}} (\unions; \citealt{Chambers2016panstarrs,Ibata2017CFIS,Miyazaki2018HSC,Gwyn2025unions}), the Vera C. Rubin Observatory’s Legacy Survey of Space and Time\footnote{\url{https://rubinobservatory.org/about}} (\texttt{LSST}; \citealt{LSST2009whitepaper}), and the Chinese Space Station Telescope (\texttt{CSST}).
+The high number densities of LBGs expected from these surveys will enable precise cosmological studies of the high-redshift Universe, primarily through measurements of projected clustering (with \texttt{LSST}, \textit{Euclid}, and \texttt{CSST}) and of the three-dimensional power spectrum of large-scale structure in next-generation spectroscopic programs (e.g., \desi-II, \texttt{WST}, \texttt{Spec-S5} and \texttt{MUST}).
 In this work, we focus on the constraining power of high-density LBG samples, selected from wide-area broadband imaging surveys such as \unions, on local-type primordial non-Gaussianity (PNG).
 Inflation remains the leading paradigm for the early Universe, and local PNG—quantified by the parameter $\fnl$—offers a key test of inflationary models.
 Multi-field inflation scenarios, in particular, predict a potentially observable level of PNG, typically $\fnl \sim \mathcal{O}(1)$.
-While the cosmic microwave background (CMB) has already provided strong constraints, with $\fnl = -0.9 \pm 5$ \citep{Akrami2020}, further improvements from CMB observations are fundamentally limited by cosmic variance.
+While the CMB has already provided strong constraints, with $\fnl = -0.9 \pm 5$ \citep{Akrami2020}, further improvements from CMB observations are fundamentally limited by cosmic variance.
 This makes large-scale structure surveys the most promising avenue for future progress.